-CTLA-4 is a negative regulator of T-cell activation.
-Ipilimumab binds to CTLA-4 and blocks the interaction of CTLA-4 with its ligands, CD80/CD86.
-Blockade of CTLA-4 has been shown to augment T-cell activation and proliferation.
-The mechanism of action of ipilimumab's effect in patients with melanoma is indirect, possibly through T-cell mediated anti-tumor immune responses.
+CTLA-4 is a negative regulator of T-cell activity.
+Ipilimumab is a monoclonal antibody that binds to CTLA-4 and blocks the interaction of CTLA-4 with its ligands, CD80/CD86.
+Blockade of CTLA-4 has been shown to augment T-cell activation and proliferation, including the activation and proliferation of tumor infiltrating T-effector cells.
+Inhibition of CTLA-4 signaling can also reduce T-regulatory cell function, which may contribute to a general increase in T cell responsiveness, including the anti-tumor immune response.

-The pharmacokinetics of ipilimumab were studied in 785 patients with unresectable or metastatic melanoma who received doses of 0.3, 3, or 10 mg/kg once every 3 weeks for four doses.
-Peak concentration (Cmax), trough concentration (Cmin), and area under the plasma concentration versus time curve (AUC) of ipilimumab increased dose proportionally within the dose range examined.
-Upon repeated dosing every 3 weeks, the clearance (CL) of ipilimumab was found to be time-invariant, and systemic accumulation was 1.5-fold or less.
-Steady-state concentrations of ipilimumab were reached by the third dose; the mean Cmin at steady-state was 19.4 mcg/mL following repeated doses of 3 mg/kg.
-The mean value (% coefficient of variation) generated through population pharmacokinetic analysis for the terminal half-life (t1/2) was 15.4 days (34%) and for CL was 16.8 mL/h (38%).
+The pharmacokinetics (PK) of ipilimumab was studied in 785 patients with unresectable or metastatic melanoma who received doses of 0.3, 3, or 10 mg/kg once every 3 weeks for 4 doses.
+The PK of ipilimumab is linear in the dose range of 0.3 to 10 mg/kg.
+Following administration of YERVOY every 3 weeks, the systemic accumulation was 1.5-fold or less.
+Steady-state concentrations of ipilimumab were reached by the third dose; the mean Cmin at steady state was 19.4 mcg/mL at 3 mg/kg and 58.1 mcg/mL at 10 mg/kg every 3 weeks.
+The mean value (percent coefficient of variation) based on population PK analysis for the terminal half-life (t½) was 15.4 days (34%) and for clearance (CL) was 16.8 mL/h (38%).

-The effects of various covariates on the pharmacokinetics of ipilimumab were assessed in population pharmacokinetic analyses.
-The CL of ipilimumab increased with increasing body weight; however, no dose adjustment is recommended for body weight after administration on a mg/kg basis.
-The following factors had no clinically important effect on the CL of ipilimumab: age (range 23 to 88 years), gender, performance status, renal impairment, mild hepatic impairment, previous cancer therapy, and baseline lactate dehydrogenase (LDH) levels.
+The effects of various covariates on the PK of ipilimumab were assessed in population PK analyses.
+The CL of ipilimumab increased with increasing body weight supporting the recommended body weight (mg/kg) based dosing.
+The following factors had no clinically important effect on the CL of ipilimumab: age (range: 23 to 88 years), sex, performance status, renal impairment, mild hepatic impairment, previous cancer therapy, and baseline lactate dehydrogenase (LDH) levels.
 The effect of race was not examined due to limited data available in non-Caucasian ethnic groups.

-The effect of renal impairment on the CL of ipilimumab was evaluated in patients with mild (GFR < 90 and ≥ 60 mL/min/1.73 m²; n=349), moderate (GFR < 60 and ≥ 30 mL/min/1.73 m²; n=82), or severe (GFR < 30 and ≥ 15 mL/min/1.73 m²; n=4) renal impairment compared to patients with normal renal function (GFR ≥ 90 mL/min/1.73 m²; n=350) in population pharmacokinetic analyses.
-No clinically important differences in the CL of ipilimumab were found between patients with renal impairment and patients with normal renal function.
-[See Use in Specific Populations]
+The effect of renal impairment on the CL of ipilimumab was evaluated in patients with mild (GFR < 90 and ≥ 60 mL/min/1.73 m²; n=349), moderate (GFR < 60 and ≥ 30 mL/min/1.73 m²; n=82), or severe (GFR < 30 and ≥ 15 mL/min/1.73 m²; n=4) renal impairment compared to patients with normal renal function (GFR ≥ 90 mL/min/1.73 m²; n=350) in population PK analyses.
+No clinically important differences in the CL of ipilimumab were found between patients with renal impairment and patients with normal renal function [see Use in Specific Populations].

-The safety and efficacy of YERVOY were investigated in a randomized (3:1:1), double-blind, double-dummy study (Study 1) that included 676 randomized patients with unresectable or metastatic melanoma previously treated with one or more of the following: aldesleukin, dacarbazine, temozolomide, fotemustine, or carboplatin.
-Of these 676 patients, 403 were randomized to receive YERVOY at 3 mg/kg in combination with an investigational peptide vaccine with incomplete Freund's adjuvant (gp100), 137 were randomized to receive YERVOY at 3 mg/kg, and 136 were randomized to receive gp100 alone.
-The study enrolled only patients with HLA-A2*0201 genotype; this HLA genotype facilitates the immune presentation of the investigational peptide vaccine.
-The study excluded patients with active autoimmune disease or those receiving systemic immunosuppression for organ transplantation.
-YERVOY/placebo was administered at 3 mg/kg as an intravenous infusion every 3 weeks for four doses.
-Gp100/placebo was administered at a dose of 2 mg peptide by deep subcutaneous injection every 3 weeks for four doses.
+The safety and efficacy of YERVOY were investigated in a randomized (3:1:1), double-blind, double-dummy trial (Trial 1) that included 676 randomized patients with unresectable or metastatic melanoma previously treated with one or more of the following: aldesleukin, dacarbazine, temozolomide, fotemustine, or carboplatin.
+Of these 676 patients, 403 were randomized to receive YERVOY at 3 mg/kg in combination with an investigational peptide vaccine with incomplete Freund's adjuvant (gp100), 137 were randomized to receive YERVOY at 3 mg/kg, and 136 were randomized to receive gp100 as a single agent.
+The trial enrolled only patients with HLA-A2*0201 genotype; this HLA genotype facilitates the immune presentation of the investigational peptide vaccine.
+The trial excluded patients with active autoimmune disease or those receiving systemic immunosuppression for organ transplantation.
+YERVOY/placebo was administered at 3 mg/kg as an intravenous infusion every 3 weeks for 4 doses.
+Gp100/placebo was administered at a dose of 2 mg peptide by deep subcutaneous injection every 3 weeks for 4 doses.
 Assessment of tumor response was conducted at weeks 12 and 24, and every 3 months thereafter.
 Patients with evidence of objective tumor response at 12 or 24 weeks had assessment for confirmation of durability of response at 16 or 28 weeks, respectively.

-The major efficacy outcome measure was overall survival (OS) in the YERVOY+gp100 arm compared to that in the gp100 arm.
-Secondary efficacy outcome measures were OS in the YERVOY+gp100 arm compared to the YERVOY arm, OS in the YERVOY arm compared to the gp100 arm, best overall response rate (BORR) at week 24 between each of the study arms, and duration of response.
+The major efficacy outcome measure was overall survival (OS) in the YERVOY plus gp100 arm compared to that in the single-agent gp100 arm.
+Secondary efficacy outcome measures were OS in the YERVOY plus gp100 arm compared to the YERVOY arm, OS in the YERVOY arm compared to the gp100 arm, best overall response rate (BORR) at week 24 between each of the trial arms, and duration of response.

-Of the randomized patients, 61%, 59%, and 54% in the YERVOY+gp100, YERVOY, and gp100 arms, respectively, were men.
-Twenty-nine percent were ≥ 65 years of age, the median age was 57 years, 71% had M1c stage, 12% had a history of previously treated brain metastasis, 98% had ECOG performance status of 0 and 1, 23% had received aldesleukin and 38% had elevated LDH level.
+Of the randomized patients, 61%, 59%, and 54% in the YERVOY plus gp100, YERVOY, and gp100 arms, respectively, were men.
+Twenty-nine percent were ≥ 65 years of age, the median age was 57 years, 71% had M1c stage, 12% had a history of previously treated brain metastasis, 98% had ECOG performance status of 0 and 1, 23% had received aldesleukin, and 38% had elevated LDH level.
 Sixty-one percent of patients randomized to either YERVOY-containing arm received all 4 planned doses.
 The median duration of follow-up was 8.9 months.